bderleta/php-clickhouse/README.md

 currently used as array indexes, but not values.

 Int128 family (Decimal types) are converted to string using code partially sourced from clickhouse-cpp-lib's unit tests, so it's performance is rather mediocre.
+There are no sights of forecoming native support for such high / accurate numeric values.

 ## To-do